COUNTRIES WITH SPECIAL

 Furthermore, the inspector stated that they required a letter from the Ministry of Health in order to bring our relief supplies/medications through customs, which we did not possess.
 Ultimately, the inspector allowed us to pass through without any consequence other than his warning.
 When we came through Port-au-Prince last year with the same mission and supplies, we were simply passed through when they saw doctors/nurses with bags of medications, so the change this year was quite a surprise.
 Regardless, God's will was sovereign and prevailed.

-- HONDURAS - We were told that all meds should be in the original package with date of expiration, etc. Some groups repackage or prepackage their meds but we did not, so we did not have a problem.
+- HONDURAS - 2013 or before - We were told that all meds should be in the original package with date of expiration, etc. Some groups repackage or prepackage their meds but we did not, so we did not have a problem.

-- JAMAICA - A team leader has written, We always bring a giveaway gift for all of the patients (toothbrush and toothpaste and floss).
+- JAMAICA - 2013 or before - A team leader has written, We always bring a giveaway gift for all of the patients (toothbrush and toothpaste and floss).
 Unfortunately, 75% of these were confiscated by customs.
 We recommend registering the toothbrushes, etc with the Ministry of Health so that they will assist in getting items through customs.

 Jamaica July 2014